LIONS CHARITY FOUNDATION OF SOUTHEASTERN VIRGINIA

 Throughout the year, the Lions Charity Foundation provides grants to assist District 24 I Lions Clubs to provide charitable, scientific, literary, or educational endeavors in our communities.
 Your donation is placed into our Foundation’s charity fund which supports all our charitable activities.
 Here are just a few examples of how your donation helps.

 - An average of 9 Cataract surgeries are financed annually for needy individuals to help improve their vision

-- Thousands spent annually for Eye Exams and Eyeglasses for the Homeless.
+- Thousands spent annually for Eye Exams and Eyeglasses for the Homeless and indigent individuals.

 - A Lions Early Education Support Studio is sponsored by The Lions Charity Foundation at the Barrier Island Center in Machipongo on the Eastern Shore.

-- The Lions Charity Foundation funds grants for Homeless Connect eye exams & glasses, Childhood Programs, Retinal surgery, Disaster Relief, Youth Exchange Program, Indigent eye care and many, many more services to the needy in Southeastern Virginia
+- The Lions Charity Foundation funds grants for Homeless Connect eye exams & glasses, Childhood Programs, Retinal surgery, Disaster Relief, Indigent eye care and many, many more services to the needy in Southeastern Virginia

 To Donate now to the Lions Charity Foundation

 - Donate by Credit Card: To make a donation by credit card simply click on the Donate button below and follow instructions.